Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 3. start Apache Airflow with `docker-compose --profile airflow up -d`
 4. from the Apache Airflow configuration menu in the dashboard located at http://localhost:8080 create the Pool `data_filtering`
 5. run/enable an existing DAG pipeline (if necessary customising the launch config)
-6. the data for Open Etymology Map will be stored in the `oem` schema of the DB you configured in `.env` (and, if specified in the destination DB)
+6. the data for OSM-Wikidata Map Framework will be stored in the `oem` schema of the DB you configured in `.env` (and, if specified in the destination DB)

 IMPORTANT NOTE: If you use the planet file I suggest to use a machine with 16GB of RAM (and a lot of patience, it will require more than 6 hours; use a local extract in development to use less RAM and time, for an example see [db-init-italy-nord-ovest.py](airflow/dags/db-init-italy-nord-ovest.py)).